 Take your holiday travel to new destinations!
 Columbus, Texas, is a small town on the Colorado River, conveniently located near San Antonio, Austin, and Houston.
 The famous Santa Claus Museum gets tons of visitors yearly and year.
 It’s a special place to get a start on holiday memories.
 Writing letters to Santa, enjoying delicious restaurants, and picking up gifts at unique shops are more fun things to do in Columbus, TX, for the holidays.

 Things To Do In Columbus, TX, For The Holidays

 From seeing a life-size Santa at the museum to eating great food and walking the historic district, the whole family will cherish their time in Columbus during the holidays.
 Make those memories count!
 And if you get there before the new year, you’re in for a treat as the town magically turns into the Christmas season more so than any other time of the year.

 Santa Claus Museum Columbus, TX

 The Santa Claus Museum is the only one in the state and one of two in the country.
-Having it here in Texas makes it an excellent tourist destination for the holidays.
+Having it here in Texas makes it an excellent holiday destination.
 Created by a single collection of Columbus local Mary Elizabeth Hopkins, the museum currently boasts nearly 3,000 Santas, including figurines, music boxes, dolls, dishes, ornaments, artwork, and needlework from 1927 to the late ’90s.
 These Santas come from all over the world and tell a story about how different cultures in different areas celebrate Santa Claus.
 If you’re a Christmas lover and a fan of Santa Claus, you will have a jolly ole time in this town.
 Santa is a huge deal in Columbus, TX!